 In many ways, teaching is the single, most important profession.
-GPS instructors are no different, working hard to teach core subjects alongside career skills and life lessons.
+GPSEd instructors are no different, working hard to teach core subjects alongside career skills and life lessons.
 We want you to get to know these important individuals who put so much time and dedication into their classrooms and into their students.
 Meet one of our teachers who is making students that succeed in their education and in their technical careers.

 Kate Bohlin, Instructor at Generac Education Center in Eagle, WI